 Butler's protest has drawn a groundswell of support over the past two days, and even prompted a response from Wolfe's office.
 So why is he doing it?
-For answers, we must understand what's been happening at MU over the past three months.
+For answers, we must examine what's been happening at MU over the past three months.

 Who is Tim Wolfe?
 Timothy M. Wolfe has served as president of the four University of Missouri colleges since February 2012.
-Calls for his removal have become a rallying point for campus activists of late, for a number of reasons.
+Calls for his removal have become a rallying point for black campus activists of late, for a number of reasons.

 According to allegations made in Butler's letter and a series of recent protests, Wolfe has systematically failed to combat racist incidents at or near the Columbia campus.
 He has also shown a considerable lack of understanding and initiative around the challenges facing black students and others that, according to protesters, makes him ultimately unfit to keep his job.

 In response, Butler is refusing to eat or drink anything but water until Wolfe is removed.
-When Mic asked how he was responding to the food deprivation so far, Butler had a simple answer: "I'm hungry."
+When asked how he was responding to the food deprivation so far, Butler had a simple answer: "I'm hungry."

 No fewer than three racist incidents have taken place at MU within the last 90 days.
-The first incident outlined in Butler's letter happened in September, when Mizzou student government president Payton Head, who is black, was repeatedly called a "nigger" by a group of men in a pickup truck as he was walking down the street near campus.
+The first incident outlined in Butler's letter happened in September, when Mizzou student government president Payton Head, who is black, was repeatedly called a "nigger" by a group of white men in a pickup truck as he was walking down the street near campus.